0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

          </div>
          <br>

       This checks the current structure of the database, and accordingly, either creates or updates the database.

-5. Run this command to start the Issuer Node:
+5. **Start the Issuer Node**: Run this command to start the Issuer Node:

       ```
       ./bin/platform